baptistelabat/braidpy/docs/source/usage.md

 ## 🔁 Creating a Pure Braid

-As you may, with this typical braid, if we reepeat the `basic_step` three times we return to original order of strands:
+As you may know, with this typical braid, if we repeat the `basic_step` three times we return to original order of strands:

 ```python
 braid = basic_step * basic_step * basic_step